isabella232/document-services.en/help/pdfembed/controlpdfexperience.md

 ## Part 1: Getting started with PDF Embed API {#part1}

-In part 1, you'll learn how to get started with everything you need for parts 1-3.
+In part 1, learn how to get started with everything you need for parts 1-3.
 You'll begin with getting API credentials.

 **What you need**